belkhir-aziz/orientation/README.md

 # orientation
 This project helps tunisian students on their orientation after preparatory cycle for engineering studies.
-The application uses a machine learning algorithm which is k nearest neighbor with some updates.
+The application uses a machine learning algorithm which is k nearest neighbor with some updates. (<-- two spaces)
-This is a link to think https://orientation-model.herokuapp.com/auth/login After authentication, choose IA solution to get this form :
+This is a link to the application https://orientation-model.herokuapp.com/auth/login After authentication, choose IA solution to get this form :
 ![form](https://user-images.githubusercontent.com/54355576/65767999-f31d3180-e12f-11e9-87e4-4cff386d4739.PNG)
 You will get the suggestions for your orientation based on your information